kubernetes/enhancements/keps/sig-apps/20190410-configmap-secret-orchestration.md

 The fields will be ignored by all objects other then Deployment, DaemonSet and StatefulSet.

 DaemonSet/StatefulSet controllers will be modified such that:
  * During a "change", on seeing a snapshot=true flag on a configmap/secret, a copy of the configmap/secret will be made with a unique name.
-This unique name will be stored in the corresponding Controller revision.
+This unique name will be stored in the corresponding ControllerRevision.
  * All pods created will reference the unique configmap/secret snapshot name, not the base name.
  * When a ControllerRevision is deleted, a deletion of the corresponding configmap/secret snapshots will also be issued.
  * When an object with a watch flag of true is created/updated, watches on the specified configmap/secret will be added.
 Any watch triggered will be treated as a "change" of the object.